-White paint on ceilings has been widely thought to be the safest choice for decades.
-And that’s why, even with many interior paint options available today, many homeowners prefer just to paint the ceiling white.
+White paint on ceilings has been considered the safest choice for decades.
+And that’s why, even with many light and dark interior paint options available today, many homeowners prefer just to coat their ceilings in classic white.

-If you have white walls and a smooth and flat ceiling, consider using a softer color like sky blue, light peach, or pale yellow instead of white for a breezier feel.
+But if you already have white walls and need to pick the shade for a smooth flat ceiling, consider using a softer color like sky blue, light peach, or pale yellow instead of white for a breezier feel.

 Benefits of Painting the Ceiling and Walls the Same Color

-But with that being said, there are pros and cons of painting your walls the same color as the ceiling.
+Pros and cons of painting the ceiling the same color as the walls:

 1- In small rooms